Classic Cinnamon Sugar Cookies You’ll Love

 You want a cinnamon that brings out the warm, spicy essence of the cookies.
 Ceylon cinnamon has a subtle, mild flavor, while Cassia cinnamon is bold and traditional.
 Choose the one that matches your taste.

-Can these be made gluten-free?
+Can I make these gluten-free?

 Sharing is caring!